Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Test parasitic draw: Use multimeter to measure current drain
+- Test parasitic draw: Use a multimeter to measure current drain with the vehicle off — normal is under 50mA; anything over 100mA warrants investigation

-- Battery load test: Verify battery can hold charge under load
+- Battery load test: Verify the battery can hold charge under load (most Midas and Tiger Wheel & Tyre branches will test free of charge)

 DIY Difficulty: Medium | Time: 2–3 hours